 Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 The Corporation provides strategic leadership to the College and sets the mission and the framework of policies within which the College operates.
-While day to day management is the responsibility of the Principal and the Directorate, the Corporation has the key role of monitoring, challenging and supporting the management team.
+While day to day management is the responsibility of the Chief Executive and the senior leadership team, the Corporation has the key role of monitoring, challenging and supporting them.

-The Corporation has twelve external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
+The Corporation has eleven external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
 They bring a range of skills and experience to the Boardroom.
-The Corporation also includes the Principal, two staff Governors and two student Governors.
+The Corporation also includes the Chief Executive, two staff Governors and two student Governors.

 The Corporation meets eight times a year (including development events).
 It also has a number of committees whose membership consists mainly of Governors but also includes co-opted members.
 These committees carry out detailed work and make recommendations to the Corporation in the key areas of standards, audit and employer engagement.

-Catering for over 10,000 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
-With an annual turnover of approximately £39 million, it is also one of the area's largest employers and is an important part of the local economy.
+Catering for over 12,500 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
+With an annual turnover of over £42 million, it is also one of the area's largest employers and is an important part of the local economy.

 The Corporation is comprised of people from all walks of life, who give freely of their time to undertake an important role in overseeing the work of the College.
 They bring to the Boardroom their skills, experience and knowledge of the community.
-In return, they find that being a Governor can be a rewarding role, which brings them into contact with others who have an interest in the many different aspects of education and training.
+In return, they find that being a Governor is a rewarding role, which brings them into contact with others who have an interest in the many different aspects of education and training.